AKafakA/dodoor/deploy/instruction/experiment.md

-This guide explains how to run end-to-end experiments on a multi-host testbed (e.g., CloudLab) and generate plots.
+This guide explains how to run end-to-end experiments on a multi-host testbed (e.g., testbed) and generate plots.
 Experiments use `ServiceDaemon` to start Scheduler, Data Store, and Node services.
 The simulator is not used; late-binding is not included in default runs.

 Prerequisites